 - To engage stakeholders and partners on regional ocean coordination efforts that will improve the stewardship and management of the Mid-Atlantic ocean ecosystem and economy; and

-- To collect input for MACO to consider in identifying opportunities for additional coordination and collaboration efforts to advance regional ocean planning.
+- To collect input provided during Forum for MACO to identify opportunities for continued and additional coordination and collaboration efforts to advance regional ocean planning.

 9:15 a.m.
-A Way Forward: Advancing State-Federal Collaboration and Ocean Planning
+Advancing Intergovernmental Collaboration and Ocean Planning

 9:30 a.m.
 Implementation of Executive Order 13840

-Presentations will be followed by opportunity for Q&A, Stakeholder input, and discussion.
+Presentation will be followed by opportunity for Q&A and stakeholder input.

 10:00 a.m.
 Mid-Atlantic Ocean Data Portal and Regional Data Priorities